September 2017: Call for Submissions

 Manuscripts for Roundtable Discussion sessions should adhere to the 2000 word limit (excluding abstract, figures, tables, references, and appendices) and generally follow the structure outlined below.

-A Symposium session is an opportunity for colleagues to collaborate with one another to integrate a diverse set of ideas on the same topic.
+A General Discussion session is an opportunity for colleagues to discuss with one another how to integrate a diverse set of ideas of the chosen topic, current issues being faced in the classroom, research, or academia in general, or any number of a broad range of topics and concepts.
 For example, a session organizer might bring together multiple colleagues to present a series of activities around a particular teaching topic (e.g. team formation) or management issue (e.g., conflict management).
-Or a session organizer might facilitate a panel discussion of experts on a particular teaching topic.
-The purpose of the symposium is to allow participants to organize a collaboration of multiple presenters on a topic that will be of interest to participants.
+Or a session organizer might facilitate a discussion on a particular teaching topic.
+The purpose of the general discussion session is to allow participants to organize a collaboration of multiple presenters on a topic that will be of interest to participants.

-Symposium sessions may be 60 or 90 minutes in length.
+General Discussion sessions may be 30, 60, or 90 minutes in length.

-Manuscripts for Symposium sessions should adhere to the 2000 word limit (excluding abstract, figures, tables, references, and appendices) and generally follow the structure outlined below.
+Manuscripts for General Discussion sessions should adhere to the 2000 word limit (excluding abstract, figures, tables, references, and appendices) and generally follow the structure outlined below.